-Furthermore, in view of the afore-mentioned prohibition relating to iron and steel products when processed in a third country incorporating listed items originating in Russia applicable as from 30 September 2023, there is an obligation for importers of iron and steel products as listed in Annex XVII to Council Regulation (EU) No. 833/2014 when processed in a third country to provide evidence, at the moment of importation, of the country of origin of the iron and steel inputs used for the processing of the product in a third country.
+Furthermore, in view of the afore-mentioned prohibition relating to iron and steel products when processed in a third country incorporating listed items originating in Russia applicable as from 30 September 2023, there is an obligation for importers of iron and steel products as listed in Annex XVII to Council Regulation (EU) No. 833/2014 when processed in a third country to provide evidence, at the moment of importation, of the country of origin of the iron and steel inputs used for the processing of the product in a third country, unless the product is imported from Switzerland or Norway (so called "partner countries for importation of iron and steel").